Agricultural Packaging Recycling in Saskatchewan

 How is the Program Funded?

-Starting November 1, 2018, the grain bag recycling program will be funded through an Environmental Handling Fee (EHF) that will be applied on the sale of all grain bags.
+The grain bag recycling program is funded through an Environmental Handling Fee (EHF) that is applied on the sale of all grain bags.
 It is not a refundable deposit and is subject to applicable taxes.
-The EHF will be collected by companies that sell grain bags and remitted to Cleanfarms.
+The EHF is collected by companies that sell grain bags and remitted to Cleanfarms.
 It is used to fund the collection, transportation and responsible recycling of grain bags.

 How are Agricultural Pesticide and Fertilizer Containers Recycled?